![]() |

-Written in 1888 is perhaps the most popular work of the composer.
-It was inspired by Thousand and One Nights (also known as The Arabian Nights), a collection of stories from the East of the 9th century.
+Written in 1888, Scheherazade, Op.
+35 is arguably the most popular and enduring orchestral work by Nikolai Rimsky-Korsakov.
+The composition was inspired by One Thousand and One Nights (The Arabian Nights), a vast collection of Middle Eastern tales dating back to the ninth century.

 Movements: